National Infant Feeding Networks (NIFN)

 Coordinator: Kathryn Ashton

-My name is Kathryn Ashton and I work as Infant Feeding Coordinator at Wrightington Wigan and Leigh NHS Foundation Trust.
+My name is Kathryn Ashton and I work as the Infant Feeding Coordinator at Wrightington Wigan and Leigh NHS Foundation Trust.
 Prior to taking up my post in 2009 I worked as a neonatal midwife and have always been passionate about breastfeeding.
-Since being in post I have took our organisation through accreditation in Maternity Services and in 2019 obtained GOLD sustainability accreditation.
-I also supported our neonatal unit to become the first unit to become Baby Friendly accredited in Neonatal Standards in the North West.
+Since being in post I have led our organisation through accreditation in maternity services and in 2019 obtained GOLD Achieving Sustainability accreditation.
+I also supported our neonatal unit to become the first Baby Friendly accredited in neonatal standards in the North West.

-I work in close collaboration with the Health Visiting Lead for Community Services and our Commissioned Breast Feeding Peer Support Service.
+I work in close collaboration with the Health Visiting Lead for Community Services and our project lead for start well centres.

 As a group we meet three times a year to provide support, share good practice and learn from each other in a friendly environment.
 We use ‘action learning’ to progress support for each other and mothers and babies in each of our respective areas of practice.
 Our welcoming and informal meetings also provide an opportunity to feed into the infant feeding agenda nationally as well as the chance to hear more about the English regional leads’ tri-annual meeting.

 If you are an infant feeding co-ordinator in a maternity unit, neonatal unit, health visiting service, children’s centre or university within the North West we would love to hear from you and you are very welcome to join us – please email me: [email protected] 01942 778569.